axelchalon/axelchalon.github.io/0-book-review/_posts/2025-08-04-tiny-experiments-anne-laure-le-cunff-summary.md

 - **We tend to narrow down potential friendships as we age** — for better or for worse.
 (We become less open as we age — × [psychedelics increase the personality trait of openness]({% link 0-book-review/_posts/2025-03-10-aidan-lyon-psychedelic-experience-revealing-mind-summary.md %}#^psychedelics-openness); [openness (big 5 personality trait)]({% link 0-book-review/_posts/2025-06-01-how-to-know-person-david-brooks-summary.md %}#^big-5))
 	- "As we mature we progressively narrow the scope and variety of our lives.
 Of all the interests we might pursue, we settle on a few. **Of all the people with whom we might associate, we select a small number.** We become caught in a web of fixed relationships.
 We develop set ways of doing things."
 ^
-- **Cryptic patents:** scientists used to publish their findings in anagrams — letting them claim priority while disclosing it when they saw fit. (anagrammatic secrecy; Kepler)
+- **Cryptic patents:** scientists used to publish their findings in anagrams — letting them claim priority while disclosing them only when they saw fit. (anagrammatic secrecy; Kepler)
 ^
 - Overcoming stage fright: "**In a hundred years, you'll be dead, and so will every single person in the audience.** So quit worrying and get out there."
 - "Life isn't about waiting for the storm to pass.
 It's about learning to dance in the rain."
 (Vivian Greene)